Diversity

-February 27 2008 - Research by the non-profit RAND Corporation has found that companies recognized for their commitment to diversity may demonstrate best practice as identified in existing literature but do not always achieve a high degree of diversity in reality.
+Research by the non-profit RAND Corporation published in 2008 found that companies recognized for their commitment to diversity may demonstrate best practice as identified in existing literature but do not always achieve a high degree of diversity in reality.
 Companies often opt for "surface diversity" by focusing on short-term recruitment to ensure a certain percentage of minority employees while neglecting comprehensive diversity management programs.
 Limited programs may result in a racially and ethnically mixed workforce but have limited success in promoting personal development and enhanced job satisfaction for all employees.

 Lead author Jeff Marquis, a political scientist at RAND said: